peterbozso/ULIS.NET/README.md

   When you are using this package, you are also implicitly pulling into your project the Ulis.Net.Library one.
   Since that one is a .NET Standard library, and you are trying to use it in a C# bot, which is a .NET Framework project, you'll get runtime exceptions.
-  More on this issue can be found here: https://github.com/dotnet/standard/issues/481 Luckily, there's an easy workaround: when you compile your bot using this library for the first time, you'll get a very warning in your "Error List" window in Visual Studio.
+  More on this issue can be found here: https://github.com/dotnet/standard/issues/481 Luckily, there's an easy workaround: when you compile your bot using this library for the first time, you'll get a very long warning in your "Error List" window in Visual Studio.
   It will start like: "Found conflicts between different versions of the same dependent assembly.
 In Visual Studio, double-click this warning (or select it and press Enter) to fix the conflicts..."
   So please do as it suggests to avoid those nasty runtime exceptions. :)
 * [Ulis.Net.Library NuGet package](https://www.nuget.org/packages/Ulis.Net.Library/)